 For further information please see our KS4 Options Booklet 2023

 Religious Studies is for those who enjoy learning and who are interested in exploring and challenging ideas.
 Lessons in Religious Studies are varied and include active learning, discussion, group work, independent work, reading and essay writing.
 The study of Theology, Philosophy and Ethics helps students to think logically and clearly about issues that affect the whole of life.
 The Associated departments aim to provide high quality academic teaching for A level students and also to stimulate interest and open-minded debate.
 Religious Studies is a popular A level course that is valued by universities.

 For further information please see our Associated Sixth Form Prospectus

 Additional Learning Resources

-Please visit Moodle VLE for RS Resources or speak to your RS teacher regarding additional learning resources within the department.
+Please speak to your RS teacher or visit your class Team regarding additional learning resources within the department.
 Useful webpages for each Key Stage can be found below:

 Key Stage 3

 Key Stage 4